theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart2.md

 *Jenni Hultman and Antti Karkman*

+# Metagenome part 2

-# Mapping the reads back to the assembly
+## Mapping the reads back to the assembly
 The assembly should be finished and we hopefully have also some contigs.
 Next thing to do is mapping all the reads back to the contigs.
 We do it sample-wise, so each sample is mapped separately using the trimmed R1 & R2 reads.
 We will need to two scripts for that, one for the actual mapping and another to run it as an array job.
 Save both scripts to your `scripts` folder.